 Corticosteroid injections (shots) into the affected areas.

 Hormone pills.
-Some women are helped by taking birth control pills or other medicines that affect their hormones.
+Taking birth control pills or other medicines that affect hormones may help.

 Removing infected tissue.

-Wash the area every day using mild soap.
+Wash the area every day with mild soap.
 Use your hands rather than a face cloth or sponge when you wash that part of your body.

-Wear loose-fitting clothes.
-Avoid activities that cause areas of your skin to rub together.
+Wear-loose fitting clothes that don't rub against the area.
+Avoid activities that cause skin to rub together.